 Doctor of Engineering in Aerospace Engineering

-The DEAE degree typically requires a minimum of 66 credit hours beyond the BSAE degree.
+The Doctor of Engineering emphasizes systems design and management skills, often in applied rather than theoretical research and requires 66 credit hours beyond the B.S degree.
 These 66 hours must be distributed as follows:

-- Core courses of at least 9 credit hours of graduate mathematics beyond the BSAE degree.
-The 9 hours must include a minimum of 6 hours of graduate-level mathematics courses.
+- Core courses of at least 9 credit hours of graduate mathematics beyond the B.S. are required.
+The 9 credit hours must include a minimum of 6 credit hours of graduate-level courses from the Mathematics Department.

-- Breadth courses of at least 12 credit hours of technical courses (beyond 600 level) must be distributed in the areas of:
+- Depth and breadth technical courses comprising at least 21 credit hours of technical courses (beyond 600 level) which must be distributed in the areas of: